ghstkillrD/TinDog/README.md

 # TinDog

-A simple fully responsive web site using HTML, CSS, JS and Bootstrap.
+A simple fully responsive web site model using HTML, CSS, JS and Bootstrap.